scrcube/uftdev-aos-web-selenium/README.md

 ```

 ### getDrivers.sh
 The getDrivers.sh is a small utility to aid in getting the selenium driver required for this script.
-This script was created to use the Selenium Chrome driver and as of the time of this writing, the driver 2.27 was the last driver version tested to work.
+This script was created to use the Selenium Chrome driver and as of the time of this writing, the driver 2.37 was the last driver version tested to work.

-The script assumes your chromedriver is in the /opt/selenium/<VER> folder.
+The script assumes your chromedriver is in the Lft4Se/<VER> folder.
 If you will be placing it in a folder other than that, then you will need to edit the test.

-To use the getDriver.sh, create the directory /opt/selenium and copy getDriver.sh to the folder and then run:
+To use the getDriver.sh, cd to the Lft4Se folder and then run (enter a different version for the chrome driver if you do not want to use 2.37):

 ```
 ./getDrivers.sh 2.37